 Thematic units are the perfect way to learn more about a subject.
-This soup can money worksheet is a great way to teach PEMDAS skills in a soup theme.
+This printable PEMDAS worksheet is a great way to teach PEMDAS skills in a silly and fun way.

-Monkey is now in fifth grade, which means that suddenly, math is a lot harder.
-She’s doing wonderfully though, thanks to our hands-on math activities and math fact drills that we do every day.
+Monkey is now in fourth grade, which means that suddenly, math is a lot harder.
+She’s doing wonderfully though, thanks to our math activities for kids and math fact drills that we do every day.

 - Printer